 Keiko Furoshiki makes multipurpose fabric wraps inspired by Japanese tradition but adapted for modern use.
-Designed by Japanese-American artist Keiko Kira, our furoshiki wraps are beautiful, durable, and reusable.
+Designed by Japanese-American artist Keiko Kira, our furoshiki wraps are beautiful, practical, and reusable.

 For centuries and to this day, furoshiki are used to transport meals, as a fashion accessory, and as a sustainable way to wrap gifts.
 We want to introduce this age-old solution to the modern problem of disposable paper gift wrapping.

 The United States produces 4.6 million pounds of wrapping paper every year, and half of that—approximately 2.3 million pounds—winds up in landfills.
 If every American family wrapped just 3 presents in reused materials, it would save enough paper to cover 45,000 football fields.